vincenzocoia/vincenzocoia.github.io/_posts/2018-08-14-git_github.md

 What areas of your own life could benefit from version control with Git and GitHub?

-__Activity__: Check your email inbox for emails with attachments to get a sense of the areas of your life that might benefit from version control.
-Pick a partner, and share and initiatives that you think could benefit from version control.
-Share with the class.
+Check your email inbox for emails with attachments to get a sense of the areas of your life that might benefit from version control.

 Next time you go to transfer a file, be mindful of the cognitive load that comes with the file transfer.
 You might be better off using a version control system like git and GitHub.